|

 We must remember the Seven Sons of Sceva:

-"Now some also of the
+some also of the Jewish exorcists

-Jewish exorcists who went about,
+who went about, attempted to invoke

-attempted to invoke over them that
+over them that had evil spirits,

-had evil spirits, the name of the
+the name of the Lord Jesus, saying:

-by Jesus, whom Paul preacheth.
-And
+I conjure you by Jesus, whom Paul

-there were certain men, seven sons
+preacheth.
+And there were certain

-of Sceva, a Jew, a chief priest,
+men, seven sons of Sceva, a Jew,

-that did this.
-But the wicked spirit,
+a chief priest, that did this.
+But

-answering, said to them: Jesus I
+to them: Jesus I know, and Paul

-you?
-And the man in whom the wicked
+man in whom the wicked spirit was,

-spirit was, leaping upon them, and
+leaping upon them, and mastering

-mastering them both, prevailed against
+them both, prevailed against them,

-house naked and wounded.
+naked and wounded.”

 (Acts 19:13-17)